ruslanaprus/goit-academy-dev-hw06/README.md

 ```

-- **Environment Variable Support**: The configuration supports placeholders that can be replaced by environment variables, making it easy to configure for different environments.
+- **Environment Variable Support**: The configuration uses placeholders that are replaced by environment variables, making it easy to configure for different environments.

 ### 5. Switching Between Databases